Branham Kabala

-Branham Braney Kabala (born 7 July 2004) is a Congolese professional footballer who plays as a winger for UAE Pro League club Al-Dhafra.
+Branham Braney Kabala (born 7 July 2004) is a Congolese professional footballer who plays as a winger for Al-Hamriyah, on loan from Al-Dhafra.

 Career

 Kabala started his career in the local club Brésil.
 On 16 September 2022, he signed for Tunisian Ligue Professionnelle 1 club Avenir de Rejiche and during the season signed for the league rival ES Métlaoui.

 In July 2023 he signed for Beitar Jerusalem.